On this page

-As a developer building a custom application, you want to give your users the freedom to choose which Identity Provider that they use to sign in to your application.
-But first you should understand how various Identity Providers connect to Okta.
+As a developer building a custom application, you want to give users the freedom to choose which Identity Provider they use to sign in to your application.
+But first you should understand how Identity Providers connect to Okta.

 Okta manages connections to other Identity Providers for your application and sits between your application and the Identity Provider that authenticates your users.

-When you use Okta as the user store for your applications, users can sign in with their email and password by default.
+You can use Okta as the user store for your applications.
+Then, users can sign in with their email and password by default.
 See our guides for how to sign in users to your web, mobile, and single-page apps.

-You can add connections to Identity Providers that you build in-house that support OpenID Connect or SAML protocols, also referred to as inbound federation or inbound SAML.
-The SAML flow is initiated with the service provider (in this case, Okta) that redirects the user to the Identity Provider for authentication.
+You can add connections to Identity Providers that you build in-house that support OpenID Connect or SAML protocols.
+This is also referred to as Inbound Federation or inbound SAML.
+The SAML flow is initiated with the Service Provider (in this case, Okta) that redirects the user to the Identity Provider for authentication.
 After authentication, a user is created inside Okta, and the user is redirected back to your application along with an ID token.
-This allows you to use Okta to proxy between SAML-only Identity Providers and OpenID Connect-only applications that normally are incompatible.
+This allows you to use Okta to proxy between SAML-only Identity Providers and OpenID Connect-only applications that are normally incompatible.

 Note: Social and OpenID Connect Identity Providers store access tokens that allow subsequent calls to Identity Providers after the user is authorized.
 For example, the token may contain the permission to add events to a user's Google calendar.
-After the user is authorized, the token can be used on additional calls to add events to a user's Google calendar on the user's behalf.
+After authentication, your app can use the token on more calls to add events to the user's Google calendar on the user's behalf.